OTRF/Security-Datasets/small_datasets/windows/credential_access/credential_dumping_T1003/credentials_from_ad/README.md

 # Credentials From Active Directory

-An adversary with DA permissions can abuse active directory services to dump credentials
+An adversary with enough permissions can abuse active directory services to access credentials

 ## Technique Variations Table